All Products

 • Pros: Strong semantic understanding, captures complex relationships like synonyms and context.
 Handles complex queries well, suitable for long text and open-domain Q&A.

-• Cons: Insensitive to keywords, may miss exact term matches; performance depends on the quality of the Embedding model.
+• Cons: Insensitive to keywords, may miss exact term matches; performance depends on Embedding model quality.

 • Open-domain Q&A: Scenarios requiring deep semantic understanding (such as academic paper retrieval, general knowledge Q&A).